Tmj Disorders Northridge Advanced Dentistry

 The human body is composed of more than two hundred bones, some large and some small and innumerable joints, which contribute to the normal functioning of various body parts.

 One such joint, the temporomandibular joint acts as the sliding hinge, connecting the jaw bone in the mouth to the skull.
 The entire concept of TMJ disorders is based on this hinge, which can cause excessive pain in the joints in the jaw and the related muscles which control the movement of the jaw.
-If you face any problem with the movement of your jaws, it might be a good idea to reach out to us at Northridge Advanced Dentistry and ask our expert dentists, Dr Isaac Kashani and Dr Dani Benyaminy to take a look at your mouth and check is everything is fine.
+If you face any problem with the movement of your jaws, it might be a good idea to reach out to us at Northridge Advanced Dentistry and ask our expert dentists, Dr Isaac Kashani to take a look at your mouth and check is everything is fine.
 TMJ disorders can be hard to detect on your own, which is why, it is strongly recommended that you consult a dentist at the first signs of any problem with your jaw.
 Let us get to know more about TMJ disorders.

 What should you know about TMJ disorders?